jessepav/lacygoill-wiki-backup/vim/register.md

 ### The yanking is too tedious!

-Include the flag `y` into `'cpo'` so that the dot command can also repeat a yank:
+Include the flag `y` into `'cpo'` so that the redo command can also repeat a yank:

     :set cpo+=y